TechnologyScholarship/math-playground/documentation/documentation.md

 ## Plan

 Mr. Gibson is a (Digitech and) mathematics teacher at Cashmere High School.
-They would like a tool to help teach student’s understanding of algebra, including the rearrangement and solving of systems of equations.
-Ideally, such teaching could be done in an intuitive and fun visual manner.
-Such a tool should ideally be accessible to all students and teachers alike.
-The target audience is students and teachers alike.
+They would like a tool to help better teach student's understanding of algebra, including the rearrangement and solving of systems of equations.
+Learning such concepts can often be boring and unappealing to students, so ideally such teaching could be done in an intuitive and fun visual manner.
+Such a tool should freely ideally be accessible to all students and teachers alike.

 ## Specs